It was such a thrill to be involved with the Harlem Book Fair 2021. Check out the conversation and poetry reading here: THE FUTURE OF SPOKEN WORD.

 After an exceptionally long germination period, The Tater emerged from the lurid, red clay soil of Montgomery, Alabama, with a silver microphone 6 inches from his mouth.
 He was stored in the cool, dry crook of a tenor saxophone.
 At the dawning of his puberty, in New Orleans where Canal Street dumps into alluvial fan and stumbles on into the Gulf of Mexico—what notes bobbed in his headphones that day?
 Branford Marsalis, Royal Garden Blues, flipping sides automatically on a knock-off Walkman.
 What’s next, 2 cassettes from his brother Scott: The Car’s Greatest Hits and John Cougar’s Uh-Huh.
 Don’t forget the vinyl his college-bound brother Dan left at home for him to spin: Night and Day by Joe Jackson and Let’s Dance by David Bowie.

-The young Tater was addicted to microwave burritos, drunk, on brick weed, disrespectful to most adults, attending church 3 times a week but also engrossed in Bukowski’s Tales of Ordinary Madness and wearing out a tape with Coltrane’s Giant Steps on one side and My Favorite Things on the other.
-Tater turned 16 in 1991 as the Jam Band Phenomenon erupted across the country and left his face melting.
+The young Tater was on microwave burritos, cheap beer and brick weed.
+He was disrespectful to most adults, attending church 3 times a week but also engrossed in Bukowski’s Tales of Ordinary Madness and wearing out a tape with Coltrane’s Giant Steps on one side and My Favorite Things on the other.
+Tater turned 16 in 1991 as the Jam Band Phenomenon burst like a nitrous balloon across the country and left his face heavily ladled.
 Tater’s first Dead show was at The Omni, in Atlanta, in 1992; upon arriving to his seat a stranger with daisies in her hair turned to him and asked, are you dosed?